AmiiThinks/AlphaEx/README.md

 With AlphaEx, you can:
 1. Run multiple experiments on multiple computer clusters automatically.
-2. Sweep experiment variables in a simple efficient way.
-Just define a json file and do all sweeps with one click.
+2. Sweep over experimental variables in a simple efficient way -- just define a json file and do all sweeps with one click.

 The above 2 functions are implemented in 2 self-contained python scripts `submitter.py`, `sweeper.py`.

 **Warning**:

-Sweeper can be used in any machine with python installed.
+Sweeper can be used in any machine with python 3 installed.
 But submitter is only compatible with **slurm**.
-Make sure you have access to at least one cluster which has slurm installed.
+Make sure you have access to at least one cluster with slurm installed.
 For example, I have an account on compute canada, so I can use clusters including cedar, mp2, etc.

 To test these 2 modules, run